webhintio/hint/packages/rule-apple-touch-icons/README.md

 * Safari for iOS < 4.2 [ignored the `sizes` attribute, so the order in which the icons were declared mattered][icon sizes].
-When using just one image there is no need to use the `sizes` attribute.
+When using one image there is no need to use the `sizes` attribute.

 ## How to use this rule?